theopendraft/Silent_Bridge/README.md

 ---

 ## Project Overview
 **Silent Bridge** is an innovative real-time web application designed to empower communication between deaf/mute individuals and the hearing world.
-Developed as a final project for Grade 12 Computer Science, this application uses cutting-edge AI and machine learning to classify hand gestures and translate them into text and speech.
+This application uses cutting-edge AI and machine learning to classify hand gestures and translate them into text and speech.
 With its intuitive design and advanced features, **Silent Bridge** aims to break down communication barriers and foster inclusivity.

 ---